-All Permittees with an average daily a maximum monthly allocation of greater than 100,000 3.0 million gallons, or irrigation water users located within the South Dade County Water Use Basin (as designated in Figure 21-11, Chapter 40E-21, F.A.C.), with an average daily a maximum monthly allocation of greater than 300,000 45.0 million gallons, are required to monitor and report withdrawal quantities from each withdrawal facility or point of diversion.
+All Permittees with an average daily allocation of greater than 100,000 gallons, or irrigation water users located within the South Dade County Water Use Basin (as designated in Figure 21-11, Chapter 40E-21, F.A.C.), with an average daily allocation of greater than 300,000 gallons, are required to monitor and report withdrawal quantities from each withdrawal facility or point of diversion.
 In addition, all permittees that obtain multiple noticed general permits for contiguous areas whose combined average daily allocation exceeds 100,000 gallons (300,000 gallons within the South Dade County Water Use Basin) are required to monitor and report withdrawal quantities from each withdrawal facility or point of diversion.